antonfirsov/docs/2020/03-Mar/Spark/DataFrame.md

 [.NET for Apache Spark][1] is aimed at making [Apache® Spark™][2], and thus the exciting world of big data analytics, accessible to .NET developers. .NET for Spark can be used for processing batches of data, real-time streams, machine learning, and ad-hoc query.

 The [DataFrame][3] is one of the core data structures in Spark programming.
 A DataFrame is a distributed collection of data organized into named columns.
-In a Spark application, we typically start off by reading input data from a data source, storing it in a DataFrame, and then leveraging functionality like Spark SQL to manipulate, display, and gain insights from our data.
-User-defined functions, or UDFs, are column-based functions that allow us to transform and gain new insights from data stored in DataFrames.
+In a Spark application, we typically start off by reading input data from a data source, storing it in a DataFrame, and then leveraging functionality like Spark SQL to transform and gain insights from our data.
+User-defined functions, or UDFs, are column-based functions that allow us to manipulate data stored in DataFrames.

 In December 2019, the [.NET team announced][4] the preview of the [Microsoft.Data.Analysis][5] DataFrame type to make data exploration easy in .NET.
 Now in March 2020, we have [introduced convenience APIs][6] to the .NET for Spark codebase for using Microsoft.Data.Analysis DataFrames with UDFs in Spark.
 These convenience APIs make data manipulation and analysis with UDFs much more convenient and concise in .NET for Spark.